Zolkin1/drone-autopilot/README.md

 # Controls
+Right now we are attempting to do full state feedback on the quadrotor drone.
+This involves taking inputs from the sensors and piping that through a kalman filter.
+The Kalaman Filter will give an optimal estimate of the states of the drone.
+There are 12 states (a derivation will be linked in a paper that has yet to be added to github, talk to @Zolkin1 for details right now).
+After we have an estimate of the 12 states then we are applying LQR (Linear Quadratic Regulator) control.
+This is a form of optimal control using modern control methods.

 # Project Management
 Current to-do's and issues are being tracked in GitHub through issues and/or the project tab.